marrow/cinje/README.rst

 In order for imports of cinje template functions to correctly translate the source you must first import the ``cinje`` module in order to register the file encoding.
 Once this has been done you can import functions from cinje modules just like any other Python module.
-Calling a cinje function is identical to calling a generator function, as all cinje functions are generators.
-This generator can be directly used as the ``body_iter`` value returned by WSGI applications.
+Calling a cinje function is identical to calling a generator function, as all cinje template functions—those containing text—are generators.
+This generator *can* be directly used as the ``body_iter`` value returned by WSGI applications.

 4. Basic Syntax